 Doors and drawer fronts have widths and heights, and all can be made to the sixteenth of an inch.
 Kitchens and other cabinetry can be face frame or frameless.
 This page will offer some assistance in how to measure properly.
 How to determine overlays.
 What hinges can do for overlays too.

 An extensive form with helpful notes and the ability to leave comments throughout it.
 The form covers the scope of all the products and is somewhat self-guiding to help you fill it in.
-All your info submitted will be treated as a quotation for all submissions.
+All your info submitted will be treated as a no obligation quotation for all submissions.
 Then after we reply and answer questions back and forth, you can decide later whether to proceed as an order.

 Links to this form, as well as other pages, will be near the bottom of all our Brushy Creek Custom Doors web pages.